agneym/learning-rails/tools-libraries/rake.md

 There is a RakeFile.

 If it's rails, you would save tasks in `lib/tasks/`.
-Rails allows you to
+Rails allows you to run tasks. (like npm scripts).

 ## Must Read/Watch